Janine Butcher

 Janine Butcher (also Evans, Malloy and Carter) is a fictional character from the BBC soap opera EastEnders, introduced in 1989.
 The character is played by Rebecca Michael, Alexia Demetriou and Charlie Brooks respectively.
 Brooks initially departed on 7 May 2004.
-She returned for a three episode guest stint in April 2008 before returning permanently on 18 December of that year.
-Brooks later took a break from September 2012 until April 2013, then departed again on 20 March 2014.
-In April 2021, it was announced that Brooks would reprise the role once again and return later in the year.
-She returned on 6 September 2021.
-It was announced on 24 September 2022 that Brooks had only agreed to reprise the role for 12 months and would depart again at the conclusion of her storyline, with her final scenes airing on 26 December 2022.
+She returned for a three episode guest stint in April 2008 before a permanent return on 18 December that year.
+Brooks took a break from September 2012 until April 2013 before departing on 20 March 2014.
+In April 2021, it was announced that Brooks would reprise the role for a third stint starting from 6 September 2021 until her departure on 26 December 2022.
+It was revealed in July 2026 that Brooks had agreed to reprise the role for a short stint later that same year.

 The character has been described as a "super-bitch" and a "classic villainess".
 She has proven popular with critics and fans of the show.
 Her storylines typically involve her in an antagonistic role.
-She has been married five times: to Barry Evans (Shaun Williamson) whom she killed on New Year's Day 2004, David (Harry Towb) whom died on their wedding day, Ryan Malloy (Neil McDermott), Michael Moon (Steve John Shepherd) and Mick Carter (Danny Dyer) whom "died" on Christmas day 2022, a day after their wedding.
+She has been married five times: to Barry Evans (Shaun Williamson), whom she killed on New Year's Day 2004; David (Harry Towb), who died on their wedding day; Ryan Malloy (Neil McDermott); Michael Moon (Steve John Shepherd); and Mick Carter (Danny Dyer) who "died" on Christmas day 2022, a day after their wedding.
 Her feuds include a long-standing conflict with former stepmothers Pat Butcher (Pam St Clement) and Peggy Mitchell (Barbara Windsor).
-She also had feuds with Sonia Jackson (Natalie Cassidy), Lynne Slater (Elaine Lordan), Laura Beale (Hannah Waterman), Kat (Jessie Wallace), Zoe (Michelle Ryan), Stacey (Lacey Turner), and Jean Slater (Gillian Wright), Sharon Watts (Letitia Dean), Jada Lennox (Kelsey Calladine-Smith), Shirley Carter (Linda Henry), and Linda Carter (Kellie Bright).
+She also had feuds with Sonia Jackson (Natalie Cassidy), Lynne Slater (Elaine Lordan), Laura Beale (Hannah Waterman), Kat (Jessie Wallace), Zoe (Michelle Ryan), Stacey (Lacey Turner), and Jean Slater (Gillian Wright), Bianca Jackson (Patsy Palmer), Ronnie Mitchell (Samantha Womack), Roxy Mitchell (Rita Simons), Sharon Watts (Letitia Dean), Jada Lennox (Kelsey Calladine-Smith), Shirley Carter (Linda Henry), and Linda Carter (Kellie Bright).
 Her initial departure saw Janine being wrongfully charged for the death of Laura Beale.
-Upon her return, She attends her fathers funeral and wake.
-Then later in the year, Janine is caught forging a wedding to a wealthy, old-age pensioner, that ends with her new husband abruptly dying of a fatal heart attack upon discovering her false identity on their wedding day.
-She later accidentally kills local resident Danielle Jones (Lauren Crace) by running her down in her car; conspires with Peggy's husband Archie (Larry Lamb) to defraud the Mitchell family from their ownership of The Queen Victoria public house; and becomes a prime suspect in Archie's murder investigation (Who Killed Archie?).
-Janine later becomes involved in a love triangle with her third husband Ryan and his baby's mother, Stacey.
+Upon her return, she attends her father's funeral and wake.
+Later that year, Janine is caught forging a wedding to a wealthy, old-aged pensioner, which ends with her new husband abruptly dying of a heart attack upon discovering her false identity.
+She later accidentally kills local resident Danielle Jones (Lauren Crace) by running her down; conspires with Peggy's husband Archie (Larry Lamb) to defraud the Mitchell family from their ownership of The Queen Victoria public house; and becomes a prime suspect in Archie's murder investigation (Who Killed Archie?).
+Janine later becomes involved in a love triangle with her third husband, Ryan, and his baby's mother, Stacey.
 All of this results in Janine framing Stacey for her attempted murder and also attempting to kill Ryan by poisoning him.
-Janine later gives birth to a daughter, Scarlett, with her fourth husband Michael, and they become embroiled in a custody battle over Scarlett, which leads to Janine murdering Michael, leading to her third departure from the show after she was acquitted for his murder.
+Janine later gives birth to a daughter, Scarlett, with her fourth husband, Michael, and they become embroiled in a custody battle, which leads to Janine murdering Michael, prompting her second departure from the show after she was acquitted for his murder.